O2-CH4/O2-CH4.github.io/_pages/about.md

 Canadian AI graduate interested in the science and engineering of advanced intelligence and autonomy.

-**Research:** During my second M.Sc. in Computer Science at the [Mila AI Institute](https://mila.quebec/), I studied state representation learning for deep reinforcement learning with [Pablo Samuel Castro](https://scholar.google.com/citations?user=jn5r6TsAAAAJ&hl=en), leading to a [TMLR survey](https://arxiv.org/pdf/2506.17518).
-I also worked with Juan Duque, [Aaron Courville](https://scholar.google.com/citations?user=km6CP8cAAAAJ&hl=en), and [Hugo Larochelle](https://scholar.google.com/citations?user=U89FHq4AAAAJ&hl=en) on opponent shaping for cooperation in climate-economic multi-agent simulations, published at ICLR 2026.
-Previously, at the [CERVO Brain Research Center](https://cervo.ulaval.ca/en/), I developed deep-learning pipelines for brain-computer interface decoding with [Christian Ethier](https://scholar.google.com/citations?user=9CzYcbAAAAAJ&hl=en)'s group.
+**Research:** I recently completed my second M.Sc. in Computer Science at the [Mila AI Institute](https://mila.quebec/), where I explored state representation learning for deep reinforcement learning, advised by [Pablo Samuel Castro](https://scholar.google.com/citations?user=jn5r6TsAAAAJ&hl=en).
+Our work together led to a [survey of the field](https://arxiv.org/pdf/2506.17518) published in *Transactions on Machine Learning Research*.
+I also contributed to multi-agent reinforcement learning research at Mila, collaborating with Juan Duque under the supervision of [Aaron Courville]( https://scholar.google.com/citations?user=km6CP8cAAAAJ&hl=en) and [Hugo Larochelle]( https://scholar.google.com/citations?user=U89FHq4AAAAJ&hl=en).
+Our work investigated opponent-shaping methods for improving cooperation in climate and economic multi-agent simulations, leading to a publication at ICLR 2026.
+Before joining Mila, I worked with [Christian Ethier](https://scholar.google.com/citations?user=9CzYcbAAAAAJ&hl=en) and his research group at the [CERVO Brain Research Center](https://cervo.ulaval.ca/en/), where I developed end-to-end pipelines for deep learning-based brain-computer interface decoding.

-**Industry:** At Bombardier Aerospace, I developed flight-test data and neural-network pipelines to evaluate virtual-sensor approaches.
-At Bentley Systems, I investigated deep reinforcement learning for discrete optimization in civil engineering.
+**Industry:** More recently, I applied AI in industry R&D at Bombardier Aerospace and Bentley Systems.
+At Bombardier, I developed flight-test data pipelines and customized neural network training pipelines for evaluating approaches to virtual sensor development.
+At Bentley Systems, I investigated different ways of using deep reinforcement learning for discrete optimization problems in civil engineering applications.

 ---